Articles

 Kalagara Subbha Rao – This article is about the fascinating life of Subba Rao, a Telugu speaking follower of Jesus in the mid twentieth century.
 HL Richard summarizes the life of Subba Rao as a challenge to Christians.
 His ministry of healing, prophetic preaching about the problems of historical Christianity, and leadership of a legitimate movement of devotion to Jesus apart from the Church was completely different from what we expect to see the Holy Spirit doing in and through a believer.
 In the article, HL Richard fairly points out both the strengths and weaknesses of Subba Rao to provide a balanced review of the man and the movement he led.

-Manilal C Parikh – HL Richard summarizes the fraught relationship of Manilal Parikh and the Christian church in India in this article.
-Parikh became a devotee of Jesus but struggled with his identity and with his spiritual associations.
+Manilal C Parekh – HL Richard summarizes the fraught relationship of Manilal Parekh and the Christian church in India in this article.
+Parekh became a devotee of Jesus but struggled with his identity and with his spiritual associations.
 In other articles and presentations, Richard describes Hindus who try to inspire the Church in India to adopt a Hindu friendly posture as dreamers.
-Parikh is certainly someone like that.
-The following quote by Parikh is an example of the incompatibility of being Hindu and Christian, “To me, to be a true Hindu was to be a true disciple of Christ, and to be a true disciple of Christ meant to be more a Hindu and not less.
+Parekh is certainly someone like that.
+The following quote by Parekh is an example of the incompatibility of being Hindu and Christian, “To me, to be a true Hindu was to be a true disciple of Christ, and to be a true disciple of Christ meant to be more a Hindu and not less.
 This belief was woven into my being and it was the light of all my seeing and thinking.
 Thus, I had to fall back more or less on what I called the Hindu Church of Christ and I severed my connection with all organized Christianity.”
 This article is sobering.

 Pandita Ramabai Saraswati – Pandita Ramabai is one of the most well-known Hindu converts to Christianity.
 She famously started the Mukti Mission which began as an orphanage.
 It still operates today and has a solid reputation in the Christian West.
 Ramabai was an incredibly talented and tireless discipleship entrepreneur, but she was not perfect.
 Like the other “Christians” from Hindu background which HL Richard writes about, it is very difficult for us to identify with the life of Ramabai.
 Ramabai’s story is “widely known but has also been surrounded with myths and exaggerations.”
 In this article, HL Richard “will try to clear some of the fog and raise some of the difficult questions related to her legacy.”